 5 drops of Lavender essential oil (optional)

 1. Take all the ingredients except for the essential oils and place them into a double-boiler.
-You can also place them in a plastic bowl which can be floated in a pan of hot water.
-The point is that you want to heat the oils evenly and through an indirect heat source.
+You can also place them in a metal or glass bowl which can be floated in a pan of hot water.
+The point of the double boiler (also known as a Bain-marie) is that you want to heat the oils slowly, evenly, and through an indirect heat source.

 2. Melt the oils over a medium heat until they are completely liquid.
 Stir well and place the bowl in the freezer for five minutes.